King Kamehameha Day Parade in Honolulu: Floral Floats, Pa'u Riders, and Where to Watch with Kids

 Babies and toddlers (under 3)

 Find a shaded spot, bring a stroller you can recline, and plan to bail by 11 a.m.
-The downbeat of marching bands can wake a sleeping baby - keep ear plugs or a soft hood handy.
+The marching bands can wake a sleeping baby.
+Keep ear plugs or a soft hood handy.

 Preschool to early elementary (3-7)

-This is the magic-age range.
+The magic-age range.
 They will lose their minds for the pa'u riders.
-Bring a small notebook so they can jot down (or you can write down for them) which color goes with which island - it is a great way to introduce Hawaii's geography.
+Bring a small notebook so they can jot down (or you can write down for them) which color goes with which island.
+Solid intro to Hawaii's geography.

 Older kids (8-12)